Robust Non-Adiabatic Holonomic Gating in Qutrits via Inverse-Engineered Pulse Shaping and Error Compensation: Perturbative Error Analysis and Pulse Engineering

+Physically, the term $O_{13}^\delta$ is directly related to the accumulated population in the excited state $|e\rangle$ during the evolution:

-Although optimizing $\alpha(t)$ reduces this population, it remains non-zero for single-loop pulses, implying that $O_{13}^\delta$ cannot be fully eliminated.
-To address this, we introduce a compensation pulse in the next subsection to eliminate second-order detuning errors.
+Although optimizing the pulse envelope $\alpha(t)$ can reduce this population, it remains strictly non-zero for any single-loop evolution.
+This implies that $O_{13}^\delta$ cannot be fully eliminated within a single gate pulse.
+To address this fundamental limitation, we introduce a compensation pulse mechanism in the next subsection to rigorously eliminate second-order detuning errors.